palaciodaniel/palaciodaniel/README.md

 <table border="0px">
         <tr><td align="justify">
                 <sub>Here I will be uploading the projects I am working at the moment.
-All of them were started from scratch with the goal of showcasing my current technical skills; they are the result of a long, challenging but highly rewarding journey.
-Also, unless otherwise noted, they are in a pretty finished state (although there is always room for improvement, of course), and efforts were made to ensure clarity, organization, and above all, original concepts and ideas.
-It is important to respect people's time, after all.<br /><br />Enjoy.</sub></td>
+All of them were started from scratch with the goal of showcasing my current technical skills, and represent a long, challenging but still highly rewarding journey that was worth every second.
+Unless otherwise noted, they are in a pretty finished state (although there is always room for improvement, of course), and efforts were made to ensure clarity, organization, and original approaches and ideas.
+Enjoy. </sub></td>
         </tr>
 </table>